Large scale structure prior knowledge in the dark siren method: Conclusion

 In this work, we have developed variance completion to make it applicable to real galaxy data.
 After a brief reminder of variance completion, we detailed how to obtain two important ingredients for the method, which are the average number density of galaxies together with its standard deviation.
 We argued that the former drops out eventually, when implemented in \texttt{gwcosmo} and discussed the cosmology dependence of the latter.
 We presented the classes of pixels, with similar estimated completeness fractions over which the variance completion algorithm applies.
 We introduced a ratio function which contains the information on whether we expect a certain voxel to rather be an over or underdensity and with what amplitude.
 This ratio function can easily be incorporated in the \texttt{gwcosmo} formalism by multiplying the out-of-catalogue homogeneous in comoving volume contribution.
 We applied some postprocessing to fill gaps, smooth the curves and renormalize them.
 We showed how this ratio function is not expected to change the overall normalization of the redshift line of sight prior.

 We then presented updated lines of sight and applied the method to GW190814, which is a well localized event.
 The updated lines of sight compare easily with the ones for homogeneous completion and are slightly more informative on some of them, increasing the amplitude of large scale under/over-densities.
 We then applied the method to extract the Hubble constant and found consistent results whether we applied homogeneous completion or variance completion.
-The expectation value shifted a little bit and the error bars as well.
-For simplicity, it seems preferable to use homogeneous completion for now.
+The median value shifted a little bit and the error bars as well.
+For simplicity, it seems preferable to use homogeneous completion for now, even though there is a marginal gain in constraining power from variance completion.
 This picture may change for GW events that are localized to about $3$ [deg$^2$], which corresponds to one \texttt{healpix} pixel of $n\e{side}=32$.
 In this case, we can expect variance completion to improve significantly the posterior on the Hubble constant.

 In the near future, a wealth of galaxy data is going to be collected from the Large Synoptic Survey Telescope (LSST) \cite{LSST:2008ijt}, Euclid \cite{Euclid:2024yrr} and the Dark Energy Spectroscopic Instrument (DESI) \cite{DESI:2024mwx}.
 For relatively low redshift regions, the incompleteness may no longer be a problem, although this always depends on the mask.
 Nonetheless, there will still be redshift regions for which the galaxy catalogues are incomplete.
 In this work, we have shown in practice how to apply variance completion to a real survey and take into account knowledge of the large scale structure, as a prior for a dark siren analysis.